-- Use the General screen to enable the Wireless LAN, enter the SSID and select the WiFi security mode (Section 8.2 on page 115) - Use the Guest/More AP screen to set up multiple wireless networks on your Zyxel Device (Section 8.3 on page 119). - Use the MAC Authentication screen to allow or deny wireless clients based on their MAC addresses from connecting to the Zyxel Device (Section 8.5 on page 123). - Use the WPS screen to enable or disable WPS, view or generate a security PIN (Personal Identification Number) (Section 8.6 on page 124). - Use the WMM screen to enable WiFi MultiMedia (WMM) to ensure quality of service in WiFi networks for multimedia applications (Section 8.7 on page 126). - Use the Others screen to configure WiFi advanced features, such as the RTS/CTS Threshold (Section 8.8 on page 127). - Use the WLAN Scheduler screen to create rules to schedule the times to permit Internet traffic from each wireless network interfaces (Section 8.9 on page 129). - Use the Channel Status screen to scan the number of accessing points and view the results (Section 8.10 on page 131).
+- Use the General screen to enable the Wireless LAN, enter the SSID and select the WiFi security mode (Section 8.2 on page 124) - Use the Guest/More AP screen to set up multiple wireless networks on your Zyxel Device (Section 8.3 on page 129). - Use the MAC Authentication screen to allow or deny wireless clients based on their MAC addresses from connecting to the Zyxel Device (Section 8.4 on page 133). - Use the WPS screen to enable or disable WPS, view or generate a security PIN (Personal Identification Number) (Section 8.5 on page 134). - Use the WMM screen to enable WiFi MultiMedia (WMM) to ensure quality of service in WiFi networks for multimedia applications (Section 8.6 on page 136). - Use the Others screen to configure WiFi advanced features, such as the RTS/CTS Threshold (Section 8.7 on page 137). - Use the WLAN Scheduler screen to create rules to schedule the times to permit Internet traffic from each wireless network interfaces (Section 8.8 on page 141).